810 Fifth Avenue: Notable residents

 Nelson Rockefeller lived in a triplex apartment with his first wife Mary Todhunter Clark.
 The 30-room apartment was renovated for the Rockefellers by Wallace Harrison and decorated by Jean-Michel Frank.
 With his first wife, Rockefeller lived at the three top floors at 810 Fifth Avenue.
 After his divorce and marriage to Happy, his ex-wife kept the two top floors of the triplex apartment, while Nelson and Happy kept the 12th-floor apartment.
 The apartment was expanded by purchasing a floor of 812 Fifth Avenue, with the two spaces connected via a flight of six steps.
 Rockefeller and his second wife used the entrance at 812 Fifth while his first wife entered through 810 Fifth.

+810 Fifth Avenue was the location of the infamous Treaty of Fifth Avenue in which Nixon and Rockefeller agreed on a policy agenda in advance of the 1960 elections, ultimately leading to a revolt among conservative Republicans.
+Senator Barry Goldwater denounced the meeting as "the Munich of the Republican Party".

-In 1963, former Vice President Richard Nixon bought an apartment in the building.
+Coincidentally, in 1963, former Vice President Richard Nixon bought an apartment in the building.
 During the 1968 presidential contest, Nixon and Rockefeller used different elevators.
 Nixon held meetings in his fifth-floor apartment during the campaign, including an early meeting with the man who would become his vice president, Spiro Agnew.

 In 2000, the building's board of directors turned down an application by Gary Winnick to buy the former Nelson Rockefeller apartment.

 Notable residents have included Felix Rohatyn and former Archer Daniels Midland CEO Dwayne Andreas.
 David Geffen moved into 810 in 2006 but moved to 785 Fifth Avenue in 2010.
 Hedge fund manager William von Mueffling has also been a recent resident.